 Sensitivity assessment.
-Although no direct evidence on the effect on Fucus spiralis was found, surface abrasion via trampling has been shown to reduce the abundance and density of fucoids and other 'brown algal shrub' species in temperate shores worldwide (Tyler-Walters & Arnold, 2008).
-Abrasion of the substratum will cause a reduction in Fucus spiralis and Semibalanus balanoides.
-Although barnacles may be more resistant to this pressure the biotope will still be damaged or altered if Fucus spiralis is removed, consequently 'Low' resistance has been allocated.
-Although

-Fucus spiralis may return quickly, equilibrium within the ecosystem may not have been reached, therefore resistance is 'Medium'.
-Hence the biotope has a 'Medium' sensitivity to the pressure.
+Although no direct evidence on the effect son Fucus spiralis was found, surface abrasion via trampling has been shown to reduce the abundance and density of fucoids and other 'brown algal shrub' species in temperate shores worldwide (Tyler-Walters & Arnold, 2008).
+Abrasion of the substratum will cause a reduction in Fucus abundance resulting in 'Low' resistance.
+Several studies, however, found that the seaweed is able to quickly recolonize disturbed area, outcompeting other macroalgae such as Ascophyllum nodosum.
+Although Fucus spiralis may return quickly, equilibrium within the ecosystem may not have been reached, therefore resistance is 'Medium' (see resilience above).
+Hence the I the biotope has a 'Medium' sensitivity to the pressure.